Carolina Music Festivals is a comprehensive calendar and guide to multi-act, daylong or multiple-day music festivals in North Carolina.

 Car camping: $60; RVs $106.

 The free festival presents independent artists performing original music from a variety of genres.
 There will also be food trucks and local arts and crafts vendors.
-The festival is in its fourth year in 2024, and a second one is held in September.
+The festival is in its fifth year in 2025, and a second one is held in September.

 Artists